gui778899/Machine-Learning-UV-Index-Prediction/README.md

-# Machine Learning and Related Applications: A Machine Learning Approach
+# A Machine Learning Approach To Predict UV Index in Portugal and Spain

 This GitHub repository presents a machine learning project focused on predicting the Ultraviolet (UV) index in Portugal and Spain, regions known for high sun irradiation levels.
 The project's core objective is to develop accurate UV index forecasts using historical meteorological data, contributing to better public health guidelines.
 It encompasses a detailed analysis of various machine learning algorithms, including Random Forest, XGBoost, and Support Vector Regression (SVR), applied to meteorological data from 2008 to 2020.